Welcome to JBPM Tutorials. The objective of these tutorials is to provide an in-depth understanding of JBPM.

 - jBPM supports adaptive and dynamic methods that need the flexibility to picture difficult, real-life conditions that cannot simply be defined using a stiff procedure.
 This will help to control which parts of the process should be executed.

 - jBPM is more than an isolated process engine.
 Much Complex business logic can be modeled as an arrangement of business processes with business rules and complex event processing. jBPM can be joined with the Drools project to develop one unified environment that combines these patterns where you model your business requirement as a grouping of processes, actions, and guidelines.

 Enterprise jBPM Features

 The enterprise features of jBPM that are the focus of this section are beneficial when you begin developing complex business processes.
-In particularly, it is useful to be able to break down, or group, complex processes into more manageable pieces.
+In particular, it is useful to be able to break down, or group, complex processes into more manageable pieces.
 We will discuss two means of accomplishing this within jBPM: superstates and subprocesses.
 Later, we will describe solutions for how to manage exceptions that may occur as a result of any custom code you developed as part of the process.

-While not an "advanced" feature per se, our focus will turn to describing how you can use in-line code in the form of Bean shell scripts and monitor a given process instance through the extensive logging features that are provided.
+While not an "advanced" feature per se, our focus will turn to describe how you can use in-line code in the form of Bean shell scripts and monitor a given process instance through the extensive logging features that are provided.